Cookie Preferences

 4. Reverse from defects: Review recent errors or rework, then define the minimum checks that would have prevented them.

-5. Pair write in 20 minutes: Operator and owner co-write the first version - answer “what is the smallest set of steps that gets the job done right?”
+5. Pair write in 20 minutes: Operator and owner co-write the first version—answer “what is the smallest set of steps that gets the job done right?”
+This approach helps document a specific process efficiently by combining the expertise of both roles.

 Make SOPs visible inside the work